 |13||B.Sc.
 (Hons) Agri.
 Marketing & Co-Op|

-The contact details of the conducting authority KEA is in the following table:
+The contact details of the conducting authority of KCET, the KEA is mentioned below:

 |Address||18th Cross Road, Sampige Road, Malleshwaram West, Bengaluru, Karnataka 560012|